 How to Create a Graphic Design Resume: Tips and Examples

 A good graphic design resume can help pique the interest of a potential client or employer, often meaning the difference between getting a job interview or not.
 Together with your online portfolio, they should demonstrate your excellent graphic and web design skills, while simultaneously conveying your unique personality, range of abilities and work experience.
 But with so much riding on it, how can you utilize this single page to express yourself in the best way possible?
-In this article we’ll explore how to craft a successful graphic design resume, both in terms of writing and design.
+In this article we’ll explore how to craft a successful online resume, both in terms of writing and design.
 We’ll also take a look at inspiring examples created by four different graphic designers:

 Graphic design resume examples